 Step-7: Create your administrator account

-Now create admin account and enter details for the administrator account.
-You can add more administrators once set up is complete.
+Now create an admin account and enter details for the administrator account.
+You can add more administrators once the setup is complete.

 Step-8: Set up email notifications

 To get email notifications from JIRA for issue changes, you have to enter details of your mail server.

 Step-9: Start using JIRA

 That's it!
 Now your JIRA site is accessible from your base URL or a URL as follows:

-Here's a few tips that will helps you to get your team up and running:
+Here are a few tips that will help you to get your team up and running: